“Ease is the sign that it’s the right path.”

 “It must be meant to be.”

-For instance, I’ve heard of or experienced someone saying, “Well, ease is the sign that it’s the right path for me.”
+For instance, I’ve heard someone say, “Well, ease is the sign that it’s the right path for me.”

 Or how about, “I just need to speak my truth?”

-It’s not a permission slip to complain.
+It’s not a permission slip to do damage.
 It’s a permission slip to voice something in service to greater connection–either greater connection to who you are, or greater connection to another.

+Bottom line?
 Ease can be a sign of the right path–and it can be a cop-out to avoid challenging yourself.
 Speaking your truth can be liberation–and it can be an illusory cage, in which all that talking doesn’t really get you where you actually hope to go.
 What’s “meant to be” can be acceptance–or it can be avoidance.
+What you call “self-care” could actually be your attempt to put lipstick on that old pig, procrastination.